jeicho123/checkers/README.md

 The ``bots.py`` file includes two classes:

 - ``RandomBot``: A bot that will just choose a move at random
 - ``SmartBot``: A bot that uses the Minimax algorithm to make a move, which is given a depth that is the number of moves the algorithm will see ahead.
 The higher the depth, the more informed of a move the bot will make.
-It is recommended to set the depth to at least 4 to see its effect when playing against a random bot.
+It is recommended to set the depth to at least 4 to see its dominant effect when playing against a random bot.

 The two classes are used in the TUI and GUI, but you can also run ``bots.py`` to run 10,000 simulated games where two bots face each other, and see the percentage of wins and ties.
 For example: